InstantWebP2P/peer-apps/papp/README.md

-PeerApps container, that define/launch/control papp.
+Peer App(as papp) container, that define/launch/control papp.